ckeditor/ckeditor5/docs/features/ui-language.md

 We are doing our best to deliver the best RTL support to our users and we constantly improve the editor.
 Check out the [RTL support](https://github.com/ckeditor/ckeditor5/issues/1151) issue on GitHub to learn more and stay up–to–date.
 Your feedback is much appreciated!

-## Loading additional languages from CDN, npm and zip file
+## Loading additional languages from CDN, npm, and a zip file

  By default, the editor will display in English.
 This is the language built into the `ckeditor.js` files.
 In order to change the language of the editor UI, you need to load additional language file(s).
 Check out the following sections to see how to do that: